-A compartment has been provided for a fire extinguisher in the left rear flotation chamber of the watercraft.
+A compartment has been provided for a fire extinguisher in the right rear flotation chamber of the watercraft.
 The compartment is indicated by the label shown.

 To open: Turn the cap counterclockwise, and pull.

-To close: Push the cap into the compartment, and turn it clockwise until it stops.
+To close: Push the cap in aligning one of the triangular marks on it with the O mark (next to "OPEN") on the hull, and turn it clockwise until it stops.

-A. Cap
+A. Handle

-Because the watercraft is a "Class A" inboard boat, federal regulations require that a fire extinguisher rated "B-1" (minimum 2 pound capacity) be aboard when operating on navigable waters under Coast Guard Jurisdiction.
+Because the watercraft is a "Class A" inboard boat, federal regulations require that a fire extinguisher rated "B-1" (minimum 2 pound capacity) be aboard when operating on navigable waters under Coast Guard jurisdiction.
 In addition, most states, parks, and wildlife departments require that a U.S.C.G. approved fire extinguisher be carried aboard, even on waters not under federal jurisdiction.